balamanikantsai/Compass_GenAI_Hackathon/DEPLOYMENT.md

 ### 2. Database Configuration

-For production, you'll want to use PostgreSQL instead of SQLite.
-The app is already configured to use `DATABASE_URL` environment variable.
+The app uses SQLite by default, which is perfect for small to medium applications.
+The database file will be stored in the `instance/` directory and persists across deployments on Render.

 ## 🌐 Deploy to Render